 beautiful chinoiserie pumpkins

-I have always loved Fall decor, but I am just a little tired of the “traditional” Fall colors.
+I have always loved Fall decor but am a little tired of the “traditional” Fall colors.

 All the reds, oranges, and yellows have become so expected and if you know anything about me, I do not fit into the “expected” box.